Ekpo society in Igbo land

 “Ekpo nwata” as it is called in the Igbo areas which a boy could be initiated from age 8.
 The second stage was the “Ataat” stage, the young adult stage while the last stage was the “Ekpo nyoho” stage.
 One must have been fully initiated into the society before marriage before being promoted to the Ekpo nyoho stage.

 There were many types of Ekpo masquerades.
 They included Aboikpa Ekpo or maiden , Ekoon Ekpo or warrior, Ifed Ekpo or naked ghost, Ikpe Ekpo or judgement Ekpo, Ekpo Ndok or scary Ekpo, Inyoon Ekpo or lame, Akpok adok akom or the climbing lizard, Idion Ekpo, the diviner, Inuen Ekpo, the bird, Ayara, etc. With the introduction of the Ekpo masquerades to Igbo land, Igbo names were given to some of these types of Ekpo.
-For example, the Aboikpa Ekpo is the Agbแปghแป Ekpo in Igbo land, while Iwayi nnono, Nkita Oku and Inum nyaga are types of Ekpo in Igbo land.
+For example, the Aboikpa Ekpo is the Agbọghọ Ekpo in Igbo land, while Iwayi nnono, Nkita Oku and Inum nyaga are types of Ekpo in Igbo land.

 There were different ranks or grades of the Ekpo, led by the Ete Ekpo or Eze Ekpo in Igbo land .
 In Ibibio land, the ranks of the Ekpo hierarchically were: Ete Ekpo, Eka Ekpo, Akpan Ekpo, Adiaha unak, Nkubia, Udo Ekpo and Ukpaka Ekpo.

-In Igbo land, especially Arochukwu, these ranks are known as "Uke Ekpo".
-They include:ย The Nne Ekpo (equivalent of Eka Ekpo), Ekperem, Mmama (Equivalent of Amama Ekpo in Ibibio), Aja or Uzuzu, Uro, Ntu, Nchara, Unyiri Okpa ovuru and Unyiri Okpa Ochie.
+In Igbo land, especially Arochukwu, these ranks are known as “Uke Ekpo”.
+They include: The Nne Ekpo (equivalent of Eka Ekpo), Ekperem, Mmama (Equivalent of Amama Ekpo in Ibibio), Aja or Uzuzu, Uro, Ntu, Nchara, Unyiri Okpa ovuru and Unyiri Okpa Ochie.

 Onye Ebi Ekpo is the Igbo equivalent of the Akwa Ekpo who gives commands to the Ekpo nyoho at displays.